Braveras/mygit-training/README.md

-# Modifying README.md By Alejandro Bravo
+# Modifying README.md By Alejandro Bravo - This is branch1

 # Learn `git` concepts, not commands